 SOC 236 and PSY 236 are cross-listed.
 Students may receive credit for one, but not both courses.
 SOC236 and PSY 236 can be counted for the Sociology or the Psychology major, but not for both.

-This course satisfies the Interdisciplinary criteria (IDS) for the 2014 Core Curriculum.
+This course satisfies the Interdisciplinary criteria (IDS) for the Core Curriculum.
+Offered fall semester, odd-numbered years.